 The Georgetown Pivot Program is a new, non-credit-bearing certificate in business and entrepreneurship created specifically for formerly incarcerated individuals.
 Designed and delivered by Georgetown faculty, the Pivot Program is a one-year transition and re-entry program centered on a blend of academic work and supported employment that takes place at the Georgetown Venture Lab and the university’s downtown campus.

-Across the United States, more than seven million Americans currently are under some form of correctional control – including incarceration, parole, and probation – and one in four adults has a criminal record.
-In the District of Columbia alone, roughly 5,000 individuals are released from prison or jail every year, and less than half of them find sustainable employment.
+Across the United States, more than seven million Americans currently are under some form of correctional control – including incarceration, parole, and probation – and one in three adults has a criminal record.
+In the District of Columbia alone, as many as 5,000 individuals are released from prison or jail every year, and less than half of them find sustainable employment.
 This perpetuates a cycle of crime and incarceration, with devastating effects on families, communities, and the broader economy.

 The Pivot Program represents a collaboration between Georgetown’s Prisons and Justice Initiative, the McDonough School of Business and Georgetown College with substantial support from the Minority Business Development Agency and the D.C.
 Department of Employment Services.